puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

 - *Default*: 2m

+### waitforlock

+How frequently puppet agent should try running when there is an already ongoing puppet agent instance.

+This argument is by default disabled (value set to 0).
+In this case puppet agent will immediatly exit if it cannot run at that moment.
+When a value other than 0 is set, this can also be used in combination with the `maxwaitforlock` argument.
+This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

+- *Default*: 0

 ### yamldir